ducluu27/Fantasy_Football/README.md

 ## Player Comparison
 The FF_Player contains the player comparison dataframe.
 I wanted to use the skills I acquire in the boot camp to help me display data better for Fantasy Football drafts.
 It is very simple to use and read:

    1. Run each line until you get to the input().
 Type in the player's name you want to compare.
 Make sure spelling and correct letters are capitalized.
-You will know it is correct if data appears in the dataframe.
+You will know it is correct if data appears in the dataframe if their is a spelling error it will say "Check Spelling".

    ![Image](https://github.com/ducluu27/Fantasy_Football/blob/main/Images/input1.png)